responsivedev/responsive-docs/docs/reference/state-stores.md

 as some additional query functionality such as retreiving all or a certain range of keys.

-There are three specializations of the Key Value Store, optimized for different access patterns:
+There are three specializations of the Key Value Store:

 1. [Fact Store](#fact-store)
 2. [Timestamped Store](#timestamped-store)